 During this process we’ll identify any other approvals required and what permits you need before you can begin work.
 If the Development Center approves your plans and no further approvals are required, you can get your permits.

 If parts of your proposal are unclear, incorrect, or incomplete, you may need to provide clarification or corrections and re-submit your plans for a second review.

-With all changes, please include a letter or official Transmittal Form that summarizes the changes.
+With all changes, please include a letter or official Transmittal Form that summarizes the changes (transmittal form not required for digital submissions in ePlan Room).
 Also, call out changes to plans with "cloud" or other standard markings to help expedite the re-review.